 Apostille vs Notary

-An apostille or apostille certificate can only be issued by state secretaries of state offices in the U.S or the U.S Department of State.
+An apostille or apostille certificate can only be issued by state secretaries of state offices in the U.S or by the U.S Department of State in Washington, D.C.

 Then they watch a person sign legal documents in front of them.